-- a.
-Malicious or unauthorized damage or destruction of property belonging to the College, a member of the College community, or visitors to the College - b.
-Violations of the Posting and Publicity Policy
+- a) Any damage or destruction of property belonging to a member of the College community, College property, or to a visitor of the campus. - b) Any damage or destruction of property that is caused by a Dalton State College Student (including property not owned or controlled by the College). - c) Violations of the Posting and Publicity Policy.